 This became a statewide reality in 1901 with the adoption of the new state constitution, which effectively ended African American suffrage.
 With the black community shut out of the political process, Montgomery officials enacted a series of laws designed to formalize the apartheid system.
 As early as 1914, Montgomery's city ordinances required black and white citizens to purchase theater and amusement park tickets in separate lines.
 That same year, the city required public transportation and cemeteries to be segregated and continued to pass "Jim Crow" ordinances that entrenched segregation and restricted the movement of African Americans within the city.
-This included segregated transportation, forbidding black and white citizens from playing dominoes or pool together, segregated theaters and places of amusement, segregated bathrooms, segregated restaurants, and segregated taxicabs.
+This included segregated transportation, forbidding black and white citizens from playing dominoes or pool together, segregated restaurants, and segregated taxicabs.